tleeuwenburg/wordgraph/README.md

 This project is intended to support anyone who is doing screen reading for any reason.
 This could be for vision-impaired people, or just people who like to listen to graphs while jogging, or just to get a handle on what's going on.
 Could potentially be used for generic data description also.

-Kate Cunningham gave an amazing keynote at PyCon AU.
+Katie Cunningham gave an amazing keynote at PyCon AU.
 Someone came up with the idea that graphs were a problem, and that maybe it would be possible to come up with a language description for those who wanted to understand the information, but couldn't see the graph.

 Who
 ---